Recommendations

 This beautiful Technicolor short features the songs of the great American popular composer Stephen Collins Foster.
 Lovely antebellum costumes and atmosphere foreshadow the MGM production values for Gone with the Wind (1939).
 Based on Foster's memoirs.

-The influence of James A. FitzPatrick in Memories and Melodies can be felt in the way modern Musical films handle cinematic excellence.
+The influence of James A. FitzPatrick in Memories and Melodies can be felt in the way modern Short films handle cinematic excellence.
 From the specific lighting choices to the pacing, this 1935 release set a high bar for atmospheric immersion.

 View Details